 Believe me, I know this is scary.
 You are holding a little bird whose nail you've just hacked off, and he is now bleeding at what seems like a very rapid pace.
 But no matter how scary you may find this situation, it's important that you stay calm.

+I know you're worried, but your parakeet is going to be just fine.
+Despite what it looks like, he will not bleed out, and he will not die.
 This situation will go much more smoothly if you just take a few deep breaths before you continue, and keep your cool from here on out.

 This can all be done while you're still holding your parakeet.
 I strongly advise you not to let him go, at least not until the bleeding has stopped.
 He's stressed, and if you let him go, he probably won't let you catch him again anytime soon.

-Clean the Broken Nail
+1. Clean the Broken Nail

 When I cut my parakeet's nails, I always clean them off first just in case.
-This way, if one gets cut too short and there is an open wound, the area has already been disinfected so there is very little chance of bacteria entering the wound.
-I do this by dipping a clean cotton ball in a little bit of diluted rubbing alcohol (I dilute it with warm water, so that it's not so harsh and smelly), and wiping the nails off.
+This way, if one gets cut too short and there is an open wound, the area has already been disinfected, so there is very little chance of bacteria entering the wound.
+I do this by dipping a clean cotton ball in a little bit of diluted rubbing alcohol (I dilute it with warm water so that it's not so harsh and smelly) and wiping the nails off.
 Then, I run his little feet under lukewarm water so that all traces of the rubbing alcohol are washed away.

-Stop the Bleeding
+2. Stop the Bleeding

 Instead, use a little bit of cornstarch, which is essentially what baby powder is.
 Just make sure it's not scented or medicated.
 You can also use flour, but it may not work as well as cornstarch will.

-Pour some into the palm of your hand or a small cup or bowl, and dip the bird's nail in it.
-It will act as a caking agent and it will clot the area up, blocking the flow of blood.
+Pour some cornstarch into the palm of your hand or a small cup or bowl, and dip the bird's nail in it.
+It will act as a caking agent and will clot the area up, blocking the flow of blood.
 You may need to dip the nail more than once before it effectively stops the bleeding.

 It is very important that you dip the nail into the cornstarch, instead of pouring it onto the nail.
 Powdery substances are messy, and if poured it may end up on the parakeet's face.
 If it gets in his eyes or if he inhales any of it, this could be very dangerous.